Trends and climate

 Do any specific requirements apply to data owners where personal data is transferred to a third party for processing?

-The transfer of data from a data controller to a subcontractor for processing must be contractually arranged and set the same security and confidentiality obligations for the receiver as for the data controller itself.
-The EU General Data Protection Regulation should also create many possibilities for the subcontractor to inherit most – if not all – of the data controller’s obligations, should its role exceed that of a simple performer for the data controller.
+Data transfers from a data controller to a data processor must be contractually arranged and set the same security and confidentiality obligations for the processor as for the data controller itself.
+The new EU General Data Protection Regulation (GDPR) has enhanced the obligations imposed on data processors, which are now similar to those for the data controller.

 Penalties and compensation